top of page

 Room: Main

-Description: Soft launch under the Urban Learning Center.
-Group discussions on relevance, bottleneck and what works
+Description: Group discussions on relevance, bottleneck and what works

 Format: workshop